Activase® is an effective treatment option for Acute Myocardial Infarction (AMI)

-Activase is indicated for use in AMI for the reduction of mortality and reduction of the incidence of heart failure.5
+Activase is indicated for use in AMI for the reduction of mortality and reduction of the incidence of heart failure.6

-Limitation of Use: The risk of stroke may outweigh the benefit produced by thrombolytic therapy in patients whose AMI puts them at low risk for death or heart failure.5
+Limitation of Use: The risk of stroke may outweigh the benefit produced by thrombolytic therapy in patients whose AMI puts them at low risk for death or heart failure.6

-Do not administer Activase to treat AMI in the following situations in which the risk of bleeding is greater than the potential benefit: active internal bleeding; history of recent stroke; recent (within 3 months) intracranial or intraspinal surgery or serious head trauma; presence of intracranial conditions that may increase the risk of bleeding; bleeding diathesis; and current severe uncontrolled hypertension.
+Do not administer Activase to treat acute myocardial infarction in the following situations in which the risk of bleeding is greater than the potential benefit: active internal bleeding; history of recent stroke; recent (within 3 months) intracranial or intraspinal surgery or serious head trauma; presence of intracranial conditions that may increase the risk of bleeding (e.g. some neoplasms, arteriovenous malformations, or aneurysms); bleeding diathesis; and current severe uncontrolled hypertension.

 Warnings and Precautions

-Activase can cause significant, sometimes fatal, internal or external bleeding, especially at arterial and venous puncture sites.
+Activase can cause significant, sometimes fatal internal or external bleeding.
 Avoid intramuscular injections and trauma to the patient.
+Perform venipunctures carefully and only as required.
 Fatal cases of hemorrhage associated with traumatic intubation in patients administered Activase have been reported.
 Heparin, aspirin, or Activase may cause bleeding complications; therefore carefully monitor for bleeding.
-If serious bleeding occurs, terminate the Activase infusion.
+If serious bleeding occurs, terminate the Activase infusion, and treat properly.